Anarchist Foundations Overview:

 Especifismo

-• The main difference between Platformism and Especifismo is the process of "social insertion" which emphasizes active involvement of the "Specific Anarchist Organisation" in autonomous and broad social movements, aiming to influence these movements in an anarchist direction without co-opting or coercing them, while supporting their self-organization and militant fight for their own interests.
+• Aims to spur radicalization, prefiguration and advance revolutionary organization and dual power and is heavily focused on pushing anarchist politics in pre existing social movements.
+This main difference between Platformism and Especifismo is the process of "social insertion" which emphasizes active involvement of the catalyst group aka.
+"Specific Anarchist Organisation" in autonomous and broad social movements, aiming to influence these movements in an anarchist direction without co-opting or coercing them, while supporting their self-organization and militant fight for their own interests.

 • "Social insertion" is also supposed to combat counter-revolutionary forces like liberalism, opportunism, vanguardism, and electoral politics, in these movement ensuring they remain focused on their revolutionary goals.